Back to blog

 Lines of Code:~10 lines

-The fix is to intercept user input before it reaches OpenAI and check if it contains an attack.
-This is exactly what SafePrompt does: it sits between your Node.js app and your OpenAI API call, returning a verdict in under 100ms.
-If the input is safe, you proceed.
-If not, you block it.
+The fix is to inspect the input before it reaches OpenAI.
+That is what SafePrompt does: one call in front of your OpenAI call, a verdict in under 100ms.
+If it is safe you proceed, if not you block.

 # .env